48 Hours Kāpiti Coast

 Walk down the main street and head to Beach Road Deli for a coffee and something from the bagel menu or cabinet.
 Take note of the striking historical building this cafe is located within; it is one of the oldest buildings in the village.
 Back in the day, the top floor housed billiard rooms, while the street front was dotted with shops as it is today.

 Once you've charged up, wander down the main street and take in the vibe of this creative seaside town.
 Take a pit stop outside St Peter's Hall, an iconic Paekākāriki community venue, where noteworthy gigs and all types of gatherings are held from time to time.
-Head towards the beach and descend onto the sand for an ideal beach walk with conditions with sea breeze and the view across Kāpiti Island.
+Head towards the beach and descend onto the sand for a stroll in the sea breeze, taking in the view across to Kāpiti Island.

 A little white food caravan selling Dutch pancakes.